 Pongal Festival Date

 According to the Gregorian calendar, Pongal is celebrated between the 14th to 16th of January every year.
 This falls in the tenth Tamil month called Thai.
-Actually, the rituals start on the last day of the ninth month of Margazhi and last for four days.
+The rituals start on the last day of the ninth month of Margazhi and last for four days.

 Pongal Meaning